grimbough/Rarr/README.md

 # Introduction to Rarr

+The Zarr specification defines a format for chunked, compressed, N-dimensional arrays.
+It's design allows efficient access to subsets of the stored array, and supports both local and cloud storage systems.
+Zarr is experiencing increasing adoption in a number of scientific fields, where multi-dimensional data are prevalent.

-**Rarr** is intended to be a simple interface to reading (and eventually writing) individual Zarr arrays.
+**Rarr** is intended to be a simple interface to reading and writing individual Zarr arrays.
 It is developed in R and C with no reliance on external libraries or APIs for interfacing with the Zarr arrays.
 Additional compression libraries (e.g. blosc) are bundled with **Rarr** to provide support for datasets compressed using these tools.

+## Limitations with **Rarr**

-**Rarr** is not designed to be aware of hierarchical Zarr array stores, but the component arrays can be read individually by providing the path to them directly.
+If you know about Zarr arrays already, you'll probably be aware they can be stored in hierarchical groups, where additional meta data can explain the relationship between the arrays.
+Currently, **Rarr** is not designed to be aware of these hierarchical Zarr array collections.
+However, the component arrays can be read individually by providing the path to them directly.

+Currently, there are also limitations on the Zarr datatypes that can be accessed using **Rarr**.
+For now most numeric types can be read into R, although in some instances e.g. 64-bit integers there is potential for loss of information.
+Writing is more limited with support only for datatypes that are supported natively in R and only using the column-first representation.

 # Basic usage